 ACCESS service may be refused if a service animal is seriously disruptive.

 ACCESS will work with parents, PCAs, day programs, care providers, employers or anyone immediately involved with the rider to educate them on appropriate behavior aboard public transportation.

 Riders using any ACCESS service, including subscription, are encouraged to cancel reservations that are not needed as soon as possible.
 At the latest, a trip must be canceled one hour before the scheduled time, otherwise, the trip will be marked as a no-show.

 A no-show will be counted when an ACCESS rider is not at the designated location during the 30-minute scheduled pick-up window or fails to call ACCESS to cancel the trip at least two hours prior to the trip.
 If the rider is not at the pick-up location during the 30-minute window, the driver will wait 5 minutes before marking the rider a no-show and proceeding.
 In addition, a rider who cannot be left alone will receive a no-show if the care provider or agency, if required, is not present to receive the rider at the drop-off destination.
-There are penalties for more than three no-shows in a single month.
+A customer may be suspended if the number of no-shows or late cancellations received during any single month exceeds 10 percent of their overall scheduled monthly trips OR the number of no-shows or late cancellations exceeds five (5) during any single month.
 When a no-show happens, the following occurs:

-- First no-show within a calendar month: no notification is made.
+- First and second no-shows or late cancellations within a calendar month: no notification is made.